Quantum Shannon Theory: Von Neumann Entropy

 where

-The relative entropy of two density operators on a system $AB$ cannot be less than the induced relative entropy on the subsystem $A$.
-Insofar as we can regard the relative entropy as a measure of the ``distance'' between density operators, monotonicity is the reasonable statement that quantum states become no easier to distinguish when we look at the subsystem $A$ than when we look at the full system $AB$.
+We won't discuss the details, but it turns out that the quantum relative entropy of $\bfrho$ with respect to $\bfsigma$ can be interpreted as a measure of the distinguishability of the two states in the context of hypothesis testing, much as the classical relative entropy $D(p\|q)$ is a measure of distinguishability of probability distributions as discussed in \S\ref{subsec:relative-hypothesis}.
+Hence the monotonicity of quantum relative entropy amounts to the reasonable statement that quantum states on $AB$ become no easier to distinguish when we look at only the subsystem $A$ than when we look at the full system $AB$.
 It also follows (Exercise \ref{ex:rel-entropy-monotonicity}), that the action of a quantum channel $\mathcal{N}$ cannot increase relative entropy:

 There are a few other ways of formulating strong subadditivity which are helpful to keep in mind.
-By expressing the quantum mutual information in terms of the Von Neumann entropy we find
+By expressing the quantum mutual information in terms of the von Neumann entropy we find

 While $A, B, C$ are three disjoint quantum systems, we may view $AB$ and $BC$ as overlapping systems with intersection $B$ and union $ABC$; then strong subadditivity says that the sum of the entropies of two overlapping systems is at least as large as the sum of the entropies of their union and their intersection.
 In terms of conditional entropy, strong subadditivity becomes